pathao-eng/litmus/README.md

 # Litmus

-Litmus can be used to determine which one of many options are perfectly matched for your particular request object.
+Litmus can be used to determine which one of many options are perfectly matched for your particular condition.

+An **Option** is formed with two parts.

+1. First, **Selector** that holds some rules which must be true for this Option.

+2. Second, **Resolver** that holds pre-defined knowledge about this Option.

 Lets say, we have multiple options to select from.
 According to different conditions, one option will be selected.